frozencemetery/cdson/README.md

 # cdson

-A pure C parser library for the [DSON](https://dogeon.xyz/) data serialization format, for humans.
+A pure C parsing and serialization library for the [DSON](https://dogeon.xyz/) data serialization format, for humans.  cdson is believed to have complete spec coverage, though as with any project, there may still be bugs.

 ## Building, Installation, and Testing